Vinayak-YB/compiler-c/notes.md

 # COMPILER - C

-A compiler is a program that translates source code written in a high level language into low level language then can be executed by a computer,
+A compiler is a program that translates source code written in a high level language into low level language then can be executed by a computer.

 ### LEXER -> PARSER -> CODE GENERATOR